sfotm/sfotm.github.io/_posts/2018-04-15-first-hike-of-the-year.md

 extra 10 inches of snow the day before (on top of what had accumulated over the winter), and neither I nor my hiking partner had snowshoes, so we decided to put it off for another day.

-We decided to head to [Poo Poo Point Trail](https://www.alltrails.com/trail/us/washington/poo-poo-point-trail) (writing that name feels ridiculus even now) instead.
+We decided to head to [Poo Poo Point Trail](https://www.alltrails.com/trail/us/washington/poo-poo-point-trail) (writing that name feels ridiculous even now) instead.
 It's rated as moderately intense at a length of 6.7 miles and an elevation gain of over 2000 feet, and gave me a good chance to try out some recently-purchased hiking boots without risk of too much discomfort.
 The trail was clearly maintained, pretty well-trafficked, and consistently upward sloping.
 That being said, it wasn't particularly unique or feature-filled - it's just a path to a peak.